owncloud/ocis/changelog/unreleased/role-assignment-from-oidc.md

-Enhancement: Added possiblity to assign roles based on OIDC claims
+Enhancement: Added possibility to assign roles based on OIDC claims

 oCIS can now be configured to update a user's role assignment from the values of a claim provided via the IDPs userinfo endpoint.
 The claim name and the mapping between claim values and ocis role